About the project

 Key issues for compliance with the FAIR principles are that many research areas lack (i) metadata standards and (ii) published data is mostly inaccessible or not machine-readable.
 More specifically, research data often stored as CSV usually do not contain information on the units of the axis/columns or contain metadata annotating and describing the data.

-To solve these issues, in a first step the authors of echemdb limit themselves to a popular research field of electrochemistry.
+To solve these issues, in a first step the authors of echemdb limit their approach to a popular research field of interfacial electrochemistry.
 In recent decades, the study of the electrochemical properties of well-defined single crystal electrodes by cyclic voltammetry has played a crucial role in the fundamental understanding of more complex three dimensional systems found in more applied research areas or even in application.
 These materials are very well defined and the measurement principle is also well established within the community.
-The validity of our approach to other research areas is illustrated here.

 Standardization